scryinfo/dp-backend-old/api.md

 INPUT

+Multiple file post, enctype="multiparnt/form-data".

+1) The first file should have name "data" and should contain a csv without headers.
+2) The second file should be named "listing_info "

+Listing info :
 - category_name : extracted from "/getcategories" above.
 Must match exact values.
 - price : price of the listing
 - filename : name of the file that will be listed on scry.info and downloaded
 - keyword : keywords related to the file that can be searched on scry.

 ```
    {
      "category_name":["Aviation", "Commercial", "Airline"],
      "price":1000,
      "filename":"Airlines.csv",
      "keywords":"Commercial Airlines"
    }
 ```

-  ## QUERY KEYWORDS
+  ## LISTING QUERY BY KEYWORDS

-  Get all categories and related metadata.
+  Keywords based listin gsearch function.
+  The funnction can search by categoryname, keywords provided by publisher or both.
-  The if more than one keyword is provided, a "OR" is applied.
+  If more than one keyword is provided, a "OR" is applied.
   The function tokenizes using postgresql to vector so plural and verb tenses are handled.

     Ex. aviation and aviations will be considered as the same.

   ```
   GET https://dev.scry.info:443/meta/search_keywords